AdobeDocs/workfront.de-DE/help/quicksilver/planning/records/connect-records.md

    Dadurch werden verknüpfte Felder zu den Workfront-Planungsdatensätzen hinzugefügt oder daraus entfernt.
 Die mit den entfernten Feldern verknüpften Informationen verbleiben in Workfront.

-### Verbinden von Workfront-Planungsprotokollen mit Adobe Experience Manager-Objekten
+### Verbinden von Workfront Planning-Datensätzen mit Adobe Experience Manager-Objekten über die Tabellenansicht oder die <!--Details tab of the-->-Datensatzseite

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->